 21 Ways Aging Changes Your Eyes

-4. Nutrition Optimization
+4. Nutrition optimization

 As you’ve likely noticed, people are more interested than ever in the power of diet and supplements to prevent or address health issues, and that includes problems related to the eye.
 Broadly, carotenoids like lutein and zeaxanthin and antioxidant-rich foods can help reduce the risk of AMD.
 Foods high in omega-3s, vitamin A, and zinc support eye health, too.
 Side note: It can also be useful to educate patients on what diet changes can’t help with, e.g., nearsightedness, farsightedness, and astigmatism.